 That key is called SEO, or Search Engine Optimization.
 I know, sounds scary, right?
 If you’re new to blogging, you’ve most likely seen enough cryptic acronyms already.

-But let me tell you this: If there’s only one acronym you want to understand and master, it’s SEO.
+If there’s only one acronym you want to understand and master, it’s SEO.

 This article is different.
 You will walk away with a basic understanding of how SEO works and a few easy but powerful SEO tips for beginners.

-So, if you’re just getting started with blogging and you have no clue about how SEO works, tag along!
+If you’re just getting started with blogging and you have no clue about how SEO works, tag along!

 Here are a few related posts you may want to read, too: